History of the Macedonians (ethnic group): World War II

 Thus, on April 8, 1941, in Skopje a meeting was held, where the question: "What had to be done?" was put up.
 What actions should be undertaken in those crucial days in order not to omit, as it had already happened, the precise moment for liberating Macedonia.
-On that meeting were present mainly followers of the idea for the liberation through independence of Macedonia, namely: Dimitаr Gjuzelev, Dimitur Chkatrov, Toma Klenkov, Ivan Piperkov and other popular activists of IMRO as well as members of Yugoslav Communist Party (YCP) - Kotse Stojanov, Angel Petkovski and Ilja Neshovski, invited by Trajko Popov.
+On that meeting were present mainly pro-Bulgarian followers of the idea for the liberation through independence of Macedonia, namely: Dimitar Gyuzelov, Dimitar Chkatrov, Toma Klenkov, Ivan Piperkov and other popular activists of IMRO as well as members of Yugoslav Communist Party (YCP) - Kotse Stojanov, Angel Petkovski and Ilja Neshovski, invited by Trajko Popov.
 The latter despite a communist, member of YCP, was an active follower of the idea of IMRO for the creation of a pro-Bulgarian, Macedonian state under German and Italian protection.
 But the situation changed dynamically.

 Ten days later, when the Bulgarian army entered Yugoslav Vardar Macedonia on April 19, 1941, it was greeted by most of the population as liberators.
 Former IMRO members were active in organizing Bulgarian Action Committees charged with taking over the local authorities.
 Some former IMRO (United) members such as Metodi Shatorov, who were leading member of the Yugoslav Communist Party, also refused to define the Bulgarian forces as occupiers (contrary to instructions from Belgrade) and called for the incorporation of the local Macedonian Communist organizations within the Bulgarian Communist Party.
 This policy changed towards 1943 with the arrival of the Montenegrin Svetozar Vukmanović-Tempo, who began in earnest to organize armed resistance to the Bulgarian occupation.
 Many former IMRO members assisted the authorities in fighting Tempo's partisans.

 IMRO was also active in organizing the resistance of the Bulgarian population in Aegean Macedonia against Greek nationalist and communist regiments.
 With the help of Mihailov and Macedonian emigrants in Sofia, several pro-German armed detachments - Uhrana were organized in the Kostur, Lerin and Voden districts of Greek Macedonia in 1943-44.
 These were led by Bulgarian officers originally from Aegean Macedonia - Andon Kalchev and Georgi Dimchev.